 CEO, Accuen Media, Omnicom

-Before Merkle, Pagliuca led the professional services team at the Right Media Exchange, a Yahoo! company.
-She was responsible for Right Media’s Demand Side Platform (DSP) relationships including brands such as P&G, as well as consulting services.
-Previously, she led the publisher services team which included the deployment and integration of Yahoo APAC & EU on to the Right Media platform.
+Before Merkle, Megan led the professional services team at the Right Media Exchange, a Yahoo! company.
+She was responsible for Right Media’s demand-side platform (DSP) relationships, including brands such as P&G as well as consulting services.
+Previously, she led the publisher services team, which included the deployment and integration of Yahoo!
+APAC & EU on to the Right Media platform.

-Megan holds a Master’s of E-Commerce from Bond University, in Queensland, Australia.
-She also holds a BA from University of San Diego where she majored in Business Administration and Information Systems.
-Pagliuca is a board member of Marketing EDGE, a non-profit focused on working with students, professors, and corporations to better prepare the next generation of marketing talent with the data and analytics skills necessary to succeed in the new world of marketing.
+Megan holds a master’s of ecommerce from Bond University in Queensland, Australia.
+She also holds a B.A. from the University of San Diego, where she majored in business administration and information systems.
+Megan is a board member of Marketing EDGE, a nonprofit focused on working with students, professors and corporations to better prepare the next generation of marketing talent with the data and analytics skills necessary to succeed in the new world of marketing.

 Managing Editor, AdExchanger

-Zach Rodgers is the managing editor for AdExchanger, a digital advertising news and discussion site enabling the exchange of ideas between all members of the “ecosystem,” including agencies, advertisers, publishers, and technology companies.
-He has covered digital media and advertising for 13 years, most recently as managing editor for ClickZ, where under his guidance, the site was awarded two national business media awards for editorial excellence by the American Society of Business Publication Editors.
-His work has been syndicated to Mashable and Kauffman Foundation and cited by major trade and consumer associations such as the U.S. Federation of Public Interest Research Groups and the Center for Digital Democracy.
+Zach Rodgers is the managing editor for AdExchanger, a digital advertising news and discussion site enabling the exchange of ideas among all members of the “ecosystem,” including agencies, advertisers, publishers and technology companies.
+He has covered digital media and advertising for 13 years, most recently as managing editor for ClickZ, where, under his guidance, the site won two national business media awards for editorial excellence by the American Society of Business Publication Editors.
+His work has been syndicated to Mashable and Kauffman Foundation and cited by major trade and consumer associations, such as the US Federation of Public Interest Research Groups and the Center for Digital Democracy.
 He previously held editorial and reporting positions at ChannelSeven.com, TurboAds.com and Datamation, an enterprise technology publication.

 Senior Director, TV Strategy